Hopf-Galois module structure of quartic Galois extensions of $\mathbb{Q}$: Introduction

-In order to study wildly ramified extensions, Leopoldt noted that the unique $\mathcal{O}_K$-order over which $\mathcal{O}_L$ can be free is its associated order in $K[G]$, which by definition is the maximal $\mathcal{O}_K$-order in $K[G]$ acting on $\mathcal{O}_L$.
-However, in general $\mathcal{O}_L$ is not free over its associated order, and to understand the behaviour of that module is a growing research branch nowadays.
+In order to study wildly ramified extensions, Leopoldt noted that the unique $\mathcal{O}_K$-order over which $\mathcal{O}_L$ can be free is its associated order in $K[G]$, which by definition is the maximal $\mathcal{O}_K$-order in $K[G]$ acting on $\mathcal{O}_L$ by means of the Galois action $\cdot$.
+However, in general $\mathcal{O}_L$ is not free over its associated order, and determining the structure of $\mathcal{O}_L$ as module over $\mathfrak{A}_{K[G]}$ is a problem of long-standing interest.
 Among the most celebrated results, Leopoldt's theorem asserts that the ring of integers of an abelian extension of $\mathbb{Q}$ is free over its associated order (see \cite{leopoldt}).

-In \cite{childs2} Childs obtained results on the Galois module structure of a ring of integers based in the Hopf algebra structure of $K[G]$.
+In \cite{childs2}, Childs obtained results on the Galois module structure of a ring of integers based on the Hopf algebra structure of $K[G]$.
 This motivated the introduction of Hopf-Galois theory in the study of the module structure of $\mathcal{O}_L$, which actually generalizes the setting provided by classical Galois module theory.
 A Hopf-Galois structure on a finite extension of fields $L/K$ is a finite-dimensional cocommutative $K$-Hopf algebra $H$ together with a $K$-linear action $\cdot$ of $H$ on $L$ endowing $L$ with left $H$-module algebra, such that the map is a $K$-linear isomorphism.
 If $L/K$ admits a Hopf-Galois structure $(H,\cdot)$, we say that $L/K$ is $H$-Galois.
 For a Galois extension with group $G$, $K[G]$ together with the classical Galois action on $L$ is a Hopf-Galois structure, called the classical Galois structure of $L/K$.
+Accordingly, any other Hopf-Galois structure $(H,\cdot)$ on $L/K$ is called non-classical.

+The Hopf-Galois structures on $L/K$ can be classified and described by making use of Greither-Pareigis theorem (see \cite{greitherpareigis}).
+This result is valid for arbitary separable extensions, but since we are not dealing with non-Galois extensions in this paper, we will state it in the Galois case.
+Concretely, it establishes a one-to-one correspondence between Hopf-Galois structures on $L/K$ and subgroups of $\mathrm{Perm}(G)$ whose action on $G$ is simply transitive and that are normalized by conjugation by $G$.
+Here, $G$ is embedded in $\mathrm{Perm}(G)$ by means of its left regular representation $\lambda\colon G\longrightarrow\mathrm{Perm}(G)$, defined by $\lambda(\sigma)(\tau)=\sigma\tau$.
+If $N$ is such a subgroup of $\mathrm{Perm}(G)$, the Hopf-algebra of the corresponding Hopf-Galois structure is given by i.e, the $K$-subalgebra of $L[N]$ fixed by the action of $G$ on $L[N]$, defined by the classical Galois action on $L$ and by conjugation with elements of $G$ on $N$.